-- raise the cabin to the intended height (normally 4.92 ft below the line where the anchor will be mounted) and press the emergency pushbutton found on the assembly keyboard.
+- raise the cabin to the intended height (normally 5 ft below the line where the anchor will be mounted) and press the emergency push button.
 Bear in mind that it is obligatory for the operator/s to be within the perimeter of the mounting platform during the handling process of the machine.
-Solely one operator is allowed on the anchor assembly platform - fasten the safety harness to the proper bracket and lower the folding platform by releasing the locking device step onto the folding platform whilst keeping the safety belt on and ensuring it is fastened to the proper bracket
+Solely one operator is allowed on the anchor assembly platform - fasten the safety harness to the proper bracket and lower the folding platform by releasing the locking device - step onto the folding platform while keeping the safety belt on and ensuring it is fastened to the proper bracket

-Bear in mind that only one person can work on the anchor assembly platform and it is absolutely prohibited to pile up material on this.
+Bear in mind that only one person can work on the anchor assembly platform, and it is absolutely prohibited to pile up material on this.
 All material must be left on the loading unit and be passed, one at a time, by the operator who is on the loading unit.
 It is only permissible to keep tools on the mounting platform, which are strictly necessary, such as the drill, hammer, wrenches etc.

-- for machines using rectangular mast install the two anchor extension bars (1) and (2), one perpendicular to the wall itself, the other inclined to about 30° towards the rear part of the mast.
-Ensure the holes are drilled properly and the supporting feet have a hold (3) and place the perpendicular clamps (4) between the anchor extension and the vertical rods of the mast and the adjustable clamps (5) between the two extensions apply the toggle bolts and tighten everything, including the clamps - apply the diagonal bar (6) between the anchor extensions, using the relative adjustable clamps (5)
+- for machines using triangular mast install the mast bracket (1) with the proper nut and bolts - install the joint bar (2) between the mast bracket and the rear part of the mast, fixing it by perpendicular clamps - install the two anchor extension bars (3) and (4), one perpendicular to the wall itself, the other inclined to about 30° towards the rear part of the mast.
+Ensure the holes are drilled properly and the supporting feet have a hold (5) and place the perpendicular clamps between the anchor extension and the vertical rods of the mast and the adjustable clamps between the two extensions - apply the toggle bolts and tighten everything, including the clamps - apply the diagonal bar (6) between the anchor extensions, using the relative adjustable clamps